charguer/optitrust/sc_artifact.md

 the required software, then performing 3 runs of less than 10 minutes each.

-Full-scale experiments can take several hours to run, but can be executed in the background, on a multicore server.
+Full-scale experiments can take several hours to run, but can be executed in the background, on a multicore server(with Singularity already installed).

 Disclaimer: No significant performance dropout is expected when the benchmark script is executed from the container shell.